brakmic/Cpp_REST/README.md

 calling convention to *StdCall*.
 This means that the callee (the DLL function) will be responsible to clean the stack and not the caller (the Client).
 More info on argument passing and calling conventions <a href="https://msdn.microsoft.com/en-us/library/984x0h58.aspx" target="_blank">here</a>.

 **Second**, we grab the DLL which hopefully exports the desired function.
-In this case the DLL *Connector.dll* should be located in the directory of the executing assembly.
-In other cases we'd adjust the first argument after [DllImport] Attribute.
+In this case the *Connector.dll* should be located where the executing assembly is.
+In other cases we'd adjust the first argument after *[DllImport]* Attribute.
 Also, the same calling convention is applied.
-Now, it's important to know that functions from non-NET DLLs are statically imported externals and very often demand special treatment of passed arguments.
+Now, it's important to know that functions from non-NET DLLs are *statically imported externals* and very often demand special treatment of passed arguments.
-In this case we have to marshal a pure .NET entity, the Delegate, to a raw C function pointer.
-To achieve this we use another attribute [MarshalAs] and decorate the *OnCompletedDelegate* as an "unmanage function pointer".
+In this case we have to marshal a pure .NET entity, the <a href="https://msdn.microsoft.com/en-us/library/ms173171.aspx" target="_blank">Delegate</a> to a raw <a href="https://msdn.microsoft.com/en-us/library/7esfatk4%28v=vs.110%29.aspx" target="_blank">function pointer</a> To achieve this we use attribute *[MarshalAs]* and decorate the *OnCompletedDelegate* as *unmanaged function pointer*.

 **Finally**, the C++ DLL will be able to "call back" our delegate as soon as the JSON Echo Server delivers a response.